 The mission of MECP is to increase awareness and support for national efforts to prevent child abduction and exploitation through the provision of training and technical assistance.

-MECP works in collaboration with the Federal Agency Task Force on Missing and Exploited Children, OJJDP TTA providers, national juvenile justice organizations, and experts in the field to increase knowledge about and provide comprehensive TTA services that address practitioner needs and support State and local efforts to build capacity and expand the use of evidence-based practices to prevent and respond to child abduction and exploitation.
+MECP works in collaboration with the Federal Agency Task Force on Missing and Exploited Children, State Missing Children’s Clearinghouses, non-profits, and schools to coordinate the National Missing Children’s Day Poster Contest and associated activities.
+This collaboration aims to increase knowledge about and provide comprehensive services that address practitioner needs and support State and local efforts to build capacity and expand the use of evidence-based practices to prevent and respond to child abduction and exploitation.
 Click here to learn more.

 MECP has available a broad network of national experts to provide TTA tailored to meet the specific needs of individual communities and jurisdictions.
-Additionally, MECP provides distance learning opportunities to educate and inform the field about national priorities, current resources, and available training opportunities through MECP and our partners.
-Click here to learn more about our different education opportunities.
+Additionally, MECP provides distance learning opportunities to educate and inform the field about national priorities, current resources, and available training opportunities through MECP.
+Click here to learn more.

 The annual poster contest creates an opportunity for schools, law enforcement, and other child advocates to discuss the issue of missing and/or exploited children with children, parents, and guardians and to promote child safety.